Fratricidal incident: Five BSF personnel killed in Amritsar camp | Law-Order

 - India

-At least five Border Security Force (BSF) personnel were killed on Sunday after their colleague allegedly opened fire at a force camp in Punjab's Amritsar, officials said.
+A Border Security Force (BSF) jawan allegedly opened fire at a force camp here on Sunday, leaving four of his colleagues dead and another injured.

-The incident took place at the force mess in Khasa area, about 20 km short of the Attari-Wagah border crossing along the India-Pakistan international front.
+The accused constable Sateppa S K was also killed in the fratricidal incident that took place between 9:30 and 9:45 AM in the campus of the 144th battalion in Khasa area of the district, about 12-13 km short of the Attari-Wagah border crossing along the India-Pakistan international front, an officer said.

+However, it was not immediately clear if the accused jawan shot himself or was fired upon by others.

+Officials said the accused was apparently upset about his duty hours and even fired shots at the vehicle of the commanding officer parked in the campus.

-Senior officers of the border force have rushed to the spot, they said.
+The spokesperson said a court of inquiry has been ordered to ascertain the facts.
+Senior officers of the border force and Punjab Police were at the spot, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)